Harrah's Reno: History

+Reno City Center

 In January 2020, Caesars and Vici announced that they would sell Harrah's Reno to CAI Investments, a Las Vegas-based real estate firm.
 CAI intended to close the property and convert it into a non-gaming hotel, along with mixed-use development.
 During the COVID-19 pandemic, Harrah's Reno was among businesses that were ordered by Governor Steve Sisolak to close on March 17, 2020, to prevent the spread of the virus.
 In June 2020, Caesars announced that it would not reopen Harrah's Reno.
 The sale was finalized in September, with Vici receiving 75 percent of the $41.5 million sale price, and Caesars receiving the other 25 percent.
 CAI will rename the property Reno City Center.
 It will include 540 apartments.

+In 2023, construction on the Reno City Center project began with over 30 different active building permits being pulled for the development.
+Since the launch of the project it has encountered numerous delays.
+Construction on the courtyard was delayed when Clear Capital pulled its $20 million out of the project.
+The project was further delayed for over two months when Fine Entertainment and the Reno City Council were at odds over slot machines being a part of the PKWY Tavern restaurant space.
+The city council approved 197 slot machines at Reno City Center in September 2023.
+The Nevada Gaming Commission had already approved a gaming license for the project prior to the Reno City Council vote.
+The development has also encountered difficulties and delays due to asbestos remediation in the building.

+In January 2024, the project encountered financial trouble when a notice of default was placed on the property for $104.4 million.
+A similar notice was placed on the property in June 2023, but it never proceeded to auction as the developer, Gryphon Private Wealth Management, negotiated with its lenders.

+On February 16, 2024, Gryphon's Reno City Center Owner (RCCO) LLC filed for Chapter 11 bankruptcy.

+A U.S. Bankruptcy Court judge on February 26, 2025, dismissed the bankruptcy of the stalled project, and Gryphon-RCCO met the February 28 deadline to pay its lenders $37.5 million to avoid foreclosure.